Lovely Diana Lynn poses as Susie Spann in this publicity photo from the MGM western drama The Kentuckian ( 1955 ) starring Burt Lancaster.

 Shipmates Forever ( 1935 )

 Singing sensation Dick Powell and dancer Ruby Keeler were a match made in musical heaven and they had great success in the early 1930s as an on-screen duo.
 In 1934, Warner Brothers teamed them up in Flirtation Walk, a light-hearted musical set at the West Point Military Academy.
-The studio reeled in a large profit on the picture and so they reteamed them to star in a similarly-themed production - Shipmates Forever - this time set at the Annapolis Naval Academy ( go, Navy! ).
+The studio reeled in a large profit on the picture and so they reteamed them to star in a similarly themed production - Shipmates Forever - this time set at the Annapolis Naval Academy.
 The publicity department even promoted the film with the line "Hats off to the Navy's Flirtation Walk!".

-During the 1930s, there were a lot of movies made that dealt with life in military academies ( it was as if the studios knew a war was looming in the distance ).
-Shipmates Forever stands out as one of the best ( along with Navy, Blue and Gold ) and, thanks to Frank Borzage's fine direction, the film has a lot of heart to it.
-For those who are especially fond of the Navy, you'll need to keep some handkerchieves nearby for the closing scenes.
+During the 1930s, there were a lot of movies made that dealt with life in military academies (it was as if the studios knew a war was looming in the distance).
+Along with Navy, Blue and Gold, Shipmates Forever stands out as one of the best and, thanks to Frank Borzage's fine direction, the film has a lot of heart to it.
+For those who are especially fond of the Navy, you'll need to keep some handkerchiefs nearby for the closing scenes.

 Shipmates Forever was released in October 1935 and did very well at the box-office, cementing Dick Powell and Ruby Keeler's standing as one of the top on-screen couples at Warner Brothers studio at the time.